forkcms/fork-cms-module-media-library-importer/README.md

     }
 }

-// Handle the MediaGroup create
+// Handle the MediaGroupImport Update
 $this->get('command_bus')->handle($mediaGroupImportCommand);

 // We can now set the $mediaGroup in our vehicle